Big Time Movie: Plot

 After they finished their first stop on their world tour concert, Gustavo finally allowed the boys to go anywhere, including visiting every single tourist spot in London that they wished to visit.
-While the boys realized they don't have a ride, Penny and Agent Lane come back and offer them a ride.
+When the boys realize they don't have a ride, Penny and Agent Lane come back and offer them a ride.
 As the boys agree to ride one more time, they ride off and disappear into the night.